 2019 Presentations given at EAA Airventure, July 2019 (Click the title for copies of the slides)

 May 2018 Keynote at the Sustainable Aviation Symposium

 In May 2018, Ullman was invited to be the keynote speaker at the Sustainable Aviation Symposium.
 His presentation, Electric Air Vehicle Performance Prospects: Comparing eVTOL versus USTOL was well received and created much discussion.
 In this presentation he combined some early results on IDEAL with comparing Air-Taxi visions.

 Based on his work on distributed propulsion he has been studying the potential for VTOL, multi-copters, and ultra-STOL as Personal Air Vehicles.
 He has written a major paper comparing these types of air vehicles.
 A summary of the paper and the full paper can be had by clicking on the graph on the right.

-To support his work he has built and instrumented a rather large wind tunnel.
+To support his work Ullman has built and instrumented a rather large wind tunnel.
 For details on its capabilities, click on the image or button below.
 Ullman's presentation at Air Venture on how to build your own wind tunnel is also available.

 In 2012 Ullman finished building a Velocity SEFG.
 This effort took him six years and was built in a garage.
 In 2014 he completed experiments on the Velocity to improve its cooling using vortex generators.
 A copy of a paper is available here.
 In a reduced form it was published in Kitplanes magazine in December 2015.
 Since the paper was published many Velocity owners have reported a 50F drop in engine temperatures using this vortex generator design.